asid61/Anand_FRC/README.md

 ## What do I do if my mechanism is moving the wrong way?
 [See this section from CTRE on inverting the output of a Talon/Victor](https://phoenix-documentation.readthedocs.io/en/latest/ch13_MC.html#inverts)

-You can invert a motor controller by using
+In your subsystem constructor, invert the output of a motor controller by calling
 ```java
 Talon.setInverted(boolean invert)
 ```
-Where invert is whether or not to invert the motor controller’s output (i.e. reverse the direction).
+where invert is whether or not to invert the motor controller’s output (i.e. reverse the direction).
 If you have any follower motor controllers, such as a Victor following a Talon, then you can also use
 ```java
 Victor.setInverted(InvertType.FollowMaster)
 ```